GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 Immune Response:

-- Secretory IgA (SIgA)
+- Secretory IgA (SIgA)-gut immune defence

 Inflammation: